 Before scrolling through the troubleshooting tips below we recommend you start with these two tasks as they often fix the most common issues:

 |Clear the Cache

 Clearing the cache might seem like a minor thing to do but it can dramatically improve your Jackrabbit experience.
 This simple task can improve the speed of page loads, ensure the latest enhancements are loaded, protect privacy, and free up device memory.

 It is important to work in the most recent version of your web browser; you'll have access to the latest features and functionality, along with security fixes that can keep you safe online.
-We recommend using Google Chrome or Firefox when you are working in Jackrabbit.
+We recommend using Chrome, Microsoft Edge, or Firefox when you are working in Jackrabbit.

 Open each section for troubleshooting tips for the issue.